utk-eecs-crumpton-tas/cs102lings/README.md

 git pull
 ```

-When pulling, if it prints something like this it updated successfully
+When pulling it updated successfully if it prints something like this

 ```txt
 Updating 1a2b3c4..5e6f7g8